lightpack/docs/relationships-intro.md

 );
 ```

-This universal naming makes your migrations and queries consistent, readable, and future-proof.
+This enforced naming approach makes your migrations and queries consistent, readable, and future-proof.

 > **Column Naming Convention:**
 > Lightpack requires you to name your polymorphic columns as `morph_id` and `morph_type`—no exceptions.
 This is a deliberate design choice.
 To avoid awkward column names like `commentable_id`, `articleable_id`, or `imageable_id`, Lightpack keeps it simple and predictable.
 Your schema is always easy to interpret, and your code stays clean.